Skip to content

 For runs longer than 800 meters, I’d pass on both of these shoes due to their stabler feel and construction.
 The Dropset Trainer 2’s flared heel and the Metcon 9’s Hyperlift plate are both uncomfortable for longer runs.

-If you want cross-training shoes for 1-3 mile runs, then you may want to explore models like the Reebok Nano X3 or On Cloud X3, which have varied amounts of stability and are better hybrid trainers.
+If you want cross-training shoes for 1-3 mile runs, you may want to explore models like the Reebok Nano X3 or On Cloud X3, which have varied amounts of stability and are better hybrid trainers.

 For daily wear, neither of these shoes is really my favorite.
 They’ll work fine, but with stable cross-training shoes, I’ll typically try to limit their daily wear use.